timothynegron/what-i-learned-in-week-3/README.md

 The new changes have been moved to the server.
 Every time a computer programmer wants to add changes to a Git server, they would repeat this process.

 With the code now on the Git server, other computer programmers have the ability to get a copy of that code.
-They can get a copy of the code by logging onto GitHub's web application and going onto the webpage with the repository of that code, then fork it. **Fork** is when a copy of code is made onto Git account from another Git account.
-Once the forked version is on their account, they can clone the code onto their local machines with the **git clone** command and the repositories URL.
+They can get a copy of the code by logging onto GitHub's web application and going onto the webpage with the repository of that code, then fork it. **Fork** is when a copy of code is made onto a Git account from another Git account.
+Once the forked version is on their account, they can clone the code onto their computer with the **git clone** command and the repositories URL.
 In example, on a terminal:

 ```shell
 a-directory-name$ git clone https://github.com/timothynegron/make-variables-not-war